Alejogb1/job-board/blog-data/what-are-the-issues-with-3d-input-data-for-convolutional-neural-networks-cnns.md

 id: "what-are-the-issues-with-3d-input-data-for-convolutional-neural-networks-cnns"
 ---

-Okay, let’s talk about feeding 3d data into convolutional neural networks.
+, let’s talk about feeding 3d data into convolutional neural networks.
 It's a topic I’ve tackled quite a few times across different projects, and it definitely has its particular set of challenges.
 I recall one instance where we were building an automated quality control system for 3d-printed parts; the sheer volume and complexity of the point cloud data almost brought the entire pipeline to a standstill.
 So, from that and other experiences, let's break down some of the prominent issues.

 One of the first things you'll bump into is the computational cost.
 3d data, be it voxel grids, point clouds, or meshes, inherently carries significantly more information than its 2d counterpart.
 This increase in dimensionality directly translates to a greater number of parameters in the neural network, especially when dealing with convolutional layers.
 Consider a typical 2d image—perhaps a 256x256 matrix—and compare that to a 3d voxel grid of, say, 64x64x64.
 The latter requires vastly more memory to store and process.
 When those volumes start getting bigger, the computational requirements grow rapidly.
 And this increased processing often means longer training times and more specialized hardware, such as high-performance GPUs or even TPUs, becoming practically essential.
 This is not just about the training phase; even inference time can suffer if the network isn't properly optimized.
 I’ve seen models take seconds, sometimes minutes, for a single prediction on complex 3d datasets without adequate pre-processing.